Tillerson: Military action against North Korea on table

 "All options for responding to future provocations must remain on the table," Tillerson said.
 "Diplomatic and financial leverage or power will be backed up by willingness to counteract North Korean aggression with military action, if necessary."

-Tillerson, speaking at a special US-hosted UN meeting to address the challenge, called on member countries to take three immediate steps, singling out China as he did so and warning that countries that don't comply may face consequences.
+Tillerson, speaking at a special US-hosted UN meeting to address the challenge, called on member countries to take three immediate steps, singling out China and warning that countries that don't comply may face consequences.
+He got pushback in response from China, which accused the US of raising tensions with Pyongyang.

 He urged nations to fully enforce existing sanctions on the Democratic People's Republic of Korea, suspend or downgrade diplomatic relations with the already isolated country and increase its financial isolation by targeting countries and individuals that support its nuclear and ballistic missile program.